edge-cloud/www.edge-cloud.net/_posts/2019-12-27-aws-dx-connect-on-premises.md

 {% include figure image_path="/content/uploads/2019/12/AWS-Interconnect-Working.png" caption="Figure 2: Workaround to leverage Transit Gateway for intra-office routing." %}

 This approach could make sense in case you have the requirement of inspecting and filtering traffic between on-premises locations.
-In case you have no such requirement, it makes more sense to route traffic between offices directly via the Carrier Ethernet connectivity (Figure 3), completely leaving it out of AWS.
+In case you have no such requirement, it makes more sense to route traffic between locations directly via the Carrier Ethernet connectivity (Figure 3), completely leaving it out of AWS.

 {% include figure image_path="/content/uploads/2019/12/AWS-Interconnect_RegionalOffice.png" caption="Figure 3: Intra-office connectivity within the same region." %}